The-Frontier/FrontierObsidian/unpublished/00 Authoring Content.md

 ### Embedding Static Content
 When wanting to add static content like videso or pdf files, you can simply add the file to the current folder.
 It will be accessible through its path ie. `path/to/static.pdf`.
 The file can be linked with a wiki link like you would link to other pages.

+> [!info]
+> Try to avoid using pdfs in this documentation as it will not fit the overall theme.
+Furthermore try to always embed images into a corresponding note and provide more information.

 ## Quartz
 Since all markdown syntax is supported, there is only very few Quartz specific syntax to adhere to.
 Furthermore as you have noticed, files and folders in the  `unpublished` folder will not be published to the website and stay private.